 Motor Vehicle Accident in Newport?

-Newport Vehicle Accident Attorneys Offer Support for Injured Victims
+Newport Car Wreck Lawyers Offer Support for Injured Victims

 Tennessee’s roads are among the most dangerous in the country.
 Each year, auto collisions lead to an average of more than 1,000 deaths in our state and cause even more injuries.
 With more drivers on the road than ever before, suffering an injury in a motor vehicle accident is an extremely common occurrence.
 Unfortunately, recovering from such injuries can be incredibly expensive.
 There will be hospital bills, doctors’ fees, insurance premiums and other related costs.
 Further, if you are unable to return to work, you will suffer additional financial setbacks in the form of lost wages.
 This rings especially true if your future earning potential is also jeopardized.

 The Newport car accident attorneys at Myers & Ball, LLP, understand the hardships that wrongfully injured individuals face.
 We work tirelessly for every client to win them the funds they need in order to successfully recover from their ordeal.
 If you were injured as a result of someone else’s negligence on the road, then we can pursue compensation for medical costs, ongoing care, lost income (past, present and future), pain and suffering, emotional distress and other related considerations.
 Our priority is to ensure that you receive the financial support you need in order to recover with as little stress as possible.